ethangela/y_intercept_test/README.md

 ### 3. Trading Strategies

-After generating trading signals, we combine (sum) all the trading signals from the different strategies and execute a trading plan with a simple constraint: we can only long stocks initially, and we can only short stocks if we currently hold them.
+After generating trading signals, we combine (sum) all the trading signals from the different strategies and execute a trading plan with a simple constraint for this tiny project: we can only long stocks initially, and we can only short stocks if we currently hold them.
 In simpler terms, we cannot engage in short selling, which involves borrowing stocks to short and repurchasing them later to cover the loan.

 Specifically,
 - Sum all trading signals generated from the strategies, and filter out signals with an absolute sum less than or equal to 2.
 Specifically, we follow the trading actions: